Tips and Timeline for Recovery After Facelift Surgery

-A facelift surgery can make you appear more youthful and vibrant.
-It can help rejuvenate and refresh your face and make you look around 10 years younger.
-Make sure you choose a surgeon who is highly experienced in facelift surgery.
-Dr Gittos is an Auckland Specialist Plastic Surgeon and Facelift expert – here are his Tips and a Timeline for what to expect for recovery after Facelift Surgery.
+A facelift surgery can make your face look more youthful and vibrant.
+It can help rejuvenate and refresh your face and make you look up to 10 years younger.
+Make sure you choose a surgeon who is highly experienced in face surgery.
+Dr Mark Gittos is an Auckland Specialist Plastic Surgeon and Facelift expert – here are his Tips and a Timeline for recovery after Facelift Surgery.

 Timeline for Recovery after Facelift